SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/02-Lambda.md

 The **right** side holds the method body of the lambda function - **expression** or **statement**.

-Instead of creating a method that accepts an integer parameter `int a`, and then returns whether `a` is larger than **5** or not, it is possible to create a labda expression that will look like this:
+Instead of creating a method that accepts an integer parameter `int a`, and then returns whether `a` is larger than **5** or not, it is possible to create a lambda expression that will look like this:

 ```java
 (a -> a > 5)